ftaisdeal/python_slide_show/CONTRIBUTING.md

 Thank you for your interest in contributing to SlideShow!
 We welcome contributions from everyone and appreciate your help in making this project better.

+## License Agreement

+**Important**: By contributing to this project, you agree that your contributions will be licensed under the same [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE) as the rest of the project.
+This means:

+- Your contributions will be freely available for personal, educational, and research use
+- Commercial use of the entire project (including your contributions) is prohibited
+- All contributors receive attribution for their work

+If you're not comfortable with these terms, please don't submit contributions to this project.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)